Additional Information about Reference Rates Administered by the New York Fed

 Primary Data Inputs for the Treasury Repo Reference Rates

 The Secured Overnight Financing Rate (SOFR) provides a broad measure of the general cost of financing Treasury securities overnight.
 The SOFR includes all trades used in the BGCR plus data on transactions cleared through the Fixed Income Clearing Corporation's Delivery-versus-Payment (DVP) repo service.
 In the DVP repo market, counterparties identify specific securities to settle each trade, rather than a population of acceptable collateral as in the tri-party repo market.
 As a result, the DVP repo market can be used to temporarily acquire specific securities.
 Repos for specific-issue collateral may be executed at rates below those for general collateral repos if cash providers are willing to accept a lesser return on their cash in order to obtain a particular security.
 In this case, the specific securities are said to be trading "special".
-DVP repo transactions with rates below the 25th volume-weighted percentile rate are removed from the distribution of DVP repo data each day.
+In order to mitigate the influence of "specials" transactions on the measurement of the general cost of financing, 20 percent of the lowest-rate transaction volume from the DVP segment is removed each day.
+This 20 percent trim is applied after the exclusion of relevant affiliated trades.
+In order to ensure that 20 percent of the DVP volume is removed, a pro-rata calculation will be applied to the volume of each transaction occurring at the 20th volume-weighted percentile rate.
 This has the effect of removing some (but not all) transactions in which the specific securities are said to be trading "special".

 Data Contingencies for the Treasury Repo Reference Rates